 In the printed edition, all entries are numbered sequentially from the beginning to the end of the publication.
 The sequence number preceding the title of each entry identifies the location of the entry in this edition.
 The sequence number is used as the reference in the printed table of contents.
-Sequence numbers are not used in the online Unified Agenda because the unique RIN is able to provide this cross-reference capability.
+Sequence numbers are not used in the online Unified Agenda because the unique Regulation Identifier Number (RIN) is able to provide this cross-reference capability.

 Editions of the Unified Agenda prior to fall 2007 contained several indexes, which identified entries with various characteristics.
 These included regulatory actions for which agencies believe that the Regulatory Flexibility Act may require a Regulatory Flexibility Analysis, actions selected for periodic review under section 610(c) of the Regulatory Flexibility Act, and actions that may have federalism implications as defined in Executive Order 13132 or other effects on levels of government.
 These indexes are no longer compiled, because users of the online Unified Agenda have the flexibility to search for entries with any combination of desired characteristics.
+The online edition retains the Unified Agenda's subject index based on the Federal Register Thesaurus of Indexing Terms.
+In addition, online users have the option of searching Agenda text fields for words or phrases.